haxiomic/haxe-glsl-parser/NOTES.md

 #Todo
 ------
-- Tokenizer column bug
-- Eval shouldn't consider reservation and version specific warnings, this should be handled in the validator
 - Different operator sets between GLSL and Preprocessor, this could make using Eval tricky
-- Error reporting needs redoing from the top - line numbers and positions should be non-optional for tokens
+- Error reporting needs redoing from the top - if token has pos info, this should be integrated into to nodes
-- Rename ParserReducer to TreeBuilder ? with reduceRule or rule function?
-- Rename ParserDebugData?
-- Replace GLSLAccessor with GLSLVariable
-- Start on preprocessor
-- Since array lengths are required CPU size, **we need to evaluate constant expressions**

 - A constant expression includes all basic types and user define types!
 So ```uniform vec2 x[NewThing(3).len];``` is valid as is something awful like.
 The result should be a basic type